datachrist/Multi-dimensional-search-engine/README.md

       in the range [l,h], by r%  Discard any fractional pennies in the new prices of items.
 Returns the sum of the net increases of the prices.

-Note: These Operations are implemented in Node.java File and other are helper classes.
+Note: These Operations are implemented in DS.java File and other are helper classes.